poppeteer/aboutme/README.md

 - . . .
 23 , polyfrag system , [it/its+](https://prns.cc/wooww)
 - . . . schizo faildyke w/ a personality disorder
-- . . . ask me for my discord
+- . . . here's [my nothingburger rentry](https://rentry.co/myceliumweb), ask me for my discord

 ### <ins> 🕸️ BYI </ins> <sub> . . . *before you interact* </sub>

-- . . . some of my ponies r introjects (marked "introj"), some arent (marked "sys" or unmarked)
+- . . . some if not most of my ponies r introjects/fictives/walk-ins
 - . . . i have autism and my manner of speaking fluctuates a lot, i dont rly use tone tags that often so ask for clarification if my tone is unclear
 - . . . idc abt booping or sneezing or anything, it's pixels, just dont ponyfuck me or flirt with me lmfao i have a partner